 Attachment 9A: Mailed Notice of Intent to Approve Use of Institutional Control for Real Property Owners, Residents, Lessees, Encumbrance Holders

-A copy of the following notice should be provided to real property owner(s) of any property subject to the Institutional or Engineering Control, to any resident, lessee, or business tenant, and to any party holding an encumbrance in the area subject to the control, including all holders of existing mortgages, easements or recorded leaseholds (whether using a Declaration of Restrictive Covenant or other approved Institutional Control).
-DEP must be provided with complete electronic copies of the mailed notice(s) and a list of names and addresses of entities to whom the notice was sent, and the date sent.
-In the case of recorded encumbrances, notice should be made in accordance with the terms for notice set forth in the recorded Instrument, if any.
+Pursuant to section 376.30701(2), Florida Statutes, (F.S.) and rule 62-780.220(7), Florida Administrative Code (F.A.C.), notice must be provided to real property owner(s) of any property subject to the Institutional or Engineering Control, and to any resident, lessee, or business tenant (except where notice by publication to multiple residences, business or tenants is permitted pursuant to 62-780.220(7) F.A.C.), and to any party holding a materially affected encumbrance in the area subject to the control (for guidance on when the encumbrance holder’s property rights are materially affected by the proposed restriction(s) see Sections C.11 and C.17) whether using a Declaration of Restrictive Covenant or other approved Institutional Control.
+FDEP must be provided with complete electronic copies of the mailed notice(s) and a list of names and addresses of entities to whom the notice was sent, and the date sent.
+In the case of recorded encumbrances, notice should be made in accordance with the terms for notice set forth in the recorded instrument, if any, in addition to the requirements of Rule 62-780.220(7), F.A.C.

 <ON LETTERHEAD OF THE PRSR, if applicable>